scrunglycatgroup/scg_backend/README.md

 ![A picture of a waiter (in the style of a patent iamge](logo.png)
    | *Server software*

-## How to setup
+## How to set up

-You are going to need poetry
+First, install poetry and a recent Python version.

-To use poetry well I would suggest setting up the virtual env this requires running the commands `poetry env use 3.13.2`
+To use poetry well, I would suggest setting up the virtual env.
+This requires running the commands:
+`poetry env use <your Python version>`
-`poetry activate`
+`poetry env activate`

-then run the command that it shows i.e.
+Then run the command that it shows, e.g.:

-`soruce ~/.cache/pypoetry/virtualenvs/scg-backend-qOx8M4AN-py3.13/bin/activate`
+`source ~/.cache/pypoetry/virtualenvs/scg-backend-qOx8M4AN-py3.13/bin/activate`

-though this may differ on your machine, now you current shell should have the correct files sourced and will give you less errors!
+Though this may differ on your machine, now your current shell should have the correct files sourced and will give you fewer errors!

-`poetry install` will install all the dependencies
+`poetry install --no-root` will install all the dependencies.

+To run the development server:

-currently running debug goes : `poetry run fastapi dev run.py`
+`poetry run fastapi dev run.py`

+To run for production:

+`poetry run fastapi run run.py`

 ### Getting docker
 You will need docker to run this TODO: write docker install